Reiten auf der Schiene

 Stadium Station

 This is the stop to get off at if you're heading to a sports game at Lumen Field or T-Mobile Park.
-Many fans arrive early to beat the crowds and get a bite at local spots like Hatback Bar & Grille.
-This is also the stop closest to Showbox SoDo, a popular indie music venue where many touring bands perform.
+Many fans arrive early to beat the crowds and get a bite at nearby watering.
+This is also the stop closest to Showbox SoDo, a popular venue for indie music, where many touring bands perform.

 International District / Chinatown Station